 The importance of ethics in marketing research doesn’t just apply to the way participants are treated but market research methods as well.
 Companies today have more access to customer data than ever before and this amount of access can easily lead to deceptive practices.
 Practices, like misrepresenting research results and not disclosing to consumers that their data is being collected, make understanding why ethics in marketing research is more important than ever before.
 Lying and deceiving customers to access and gather information is ethically wrong and could backfire in a devastating way.

 The importance of ethics in marketing research has never been greater thanks to many recent scandals of companies misusing customer data and the amount of data companies have access to.
-It’s important to have ethics in marketing research, not only for the benefit of your company but the benefit of your customers, employees, and suppliers as well.
+It’s important to have ethics in marketing research, not only for the benefit of your company but for the benefit of your customers, employees, and suppliers as well.
 There may be many market research methods available to companies today but any method that makes you question your ethics or completely throw them out the window is not worth your time or your customer’s time.